-Learning areas and competences
+Learning areas and competencies

-- Practical projects and Bachelor's Thesis
+- Practical projects and bachelor thesis

-Basics of Computer Science
+Computer Science Fundamentals

-Business IT in the narrow sense
+Business information systems in the narrower sense

 In this learning area, you will deal with learning content that interactively combines subjects of business administration and computer science.
 This learning area includes topics such as requirements management, business process management, information and knowledge management, integrated business software, data science and artificial intelligence as well as topics of digital transformation.